saidvandeklundert/go/README.md

 `slices`: collection of elements that are indexable.
 Has a dynamic length.

 An array cannot change it's size.
 A slice can change in runtime.
+Additionally, unlike with an array, the length is not part of the slice's type.

 A slice is actually a slice header/structure that contains 3 fields:
 - pointer to a backing array